d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 $$

 Dimensionless and equal to 1 for every closed excitation, regardless of which particle.

+The importance of this condition is conceptual as much as algebraic.
+It says that closure fixes not only a frequency-length relation but also a normalized storage-exchange level.
+Once the excitation is truly self-sustaining, its electric-side and magnetic-side exchange no longer float freely; they sit at the unit closure condition.
+Different particles may differ in support geometry and frequency, but not in the basic fact that a stable closure must exactly balance its own cycling.

 ### VA as the second derivative of action